austinpilz/Minecraft-World-Downloader-Mod/README.md

 no-go, but the wiki admits mods have limited visibility into the server.

 When you get kicked from the server, you'll get the `Flying is not enabled in this server` error.
 This kick message does _not_ get broadcast all players online.
 It does, however, get put into the console logs.
+Remember the wiki states that only admins have console access.
 They have a Discord Bot that yeets this info into a [channel](https://discord.com/channels/288050647998136323/1007803559624061010).
-This message does include the flying message.
-If you have people paying attention to this Discord channel, you self report that you were flying.
+This message does sadly include the flying message.
+If you have people paying attention to this Discord channel, you self-report that you were flying.
 This is amplified significantly if you're constantly being kicked for flying.
 It becomes too easy to look at the chat history and see you're up to no good.
+I spent a few hours watching the channel and very rarely were players sending messages in the Discord channel _from_ Discord.
+That doesn't mean players don't read/monitor it, but it doesn't appear to be as highly trafficked as I feared.

 Your goal is to fly as far and much as you can while minimizing the number of times you're kicked, all while weighing the risk of exposing yourself to the players currently online.